rana-ji0001/rana-ji0001/README.md

 # 💫 Hi 👋, I'm Karan Rana
 - 👀 I’m interested in learing new things
-- 🌱 I’m currently learning Web devlopment and Dsa with Java currently
+- 🌱 I’m currently learning Web devlopment and Dsa with Java
 - 💞️ I’m looking to collaborate on anything that will build my logic making strategies
 - 📫 You can reach me through my phone no. which is 9053655484
-- 😄 Pronouns: ...
 - ⚡ Fun fact: I am building my skills to write them here